launchdarkly-labs/using-launchdarkly-in-nextjs/README.md

-This is a starter template for [Learn Next.js](https://nextjs.org/learn).
+# Using LaunchDarkly in NextJS

+This is an example of a NextJS static site using LaunchDarkly.
+The demo is hosted on https://using-launchdarkly-in-nextjs.netlify.app/posts/using-feature-flags-in-nextjs.